elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/01-why-program-why-elixir.markdown

   An Elixir program is made up of many such functions, chained together.
 We can visualize each function as a step in a pipeline, transforming an initial value multiple times until a final result is computed.
   The goal of the functional approach is to construct a complicated program out of small, easy to understand pieces.
 Individual functions can be “referentially transparent”, a fancy way of saying that they always produce the same value, given the same input.
 Functions can be composed together easily, passing the output of one to the input of another, creating bigger functions that do more complicated things.
 By following this approach, we’ll be able to build an entire web application.

+## Why Elixir?
+There are several reasons why people are excited about Elixir.
+Let's take a look at a few below.

+#### Scalable
+* All elixir code runs inside of something called processes(think lots of little programs.
+Each Program can exist on its own and it communicates with other programs via message passing.
+Because each "process" does not take up a lot of processing power, hundreds of thousands of programs could be running at the same time potenitally on different computers.
+Because each program is isolated it can be garbage collected independantly. this reduces pauses that are system wide.
+It also allows all machine resources to be used as efficiently as possible.

+#### Fault-tolerant
+  * Knowing that thigns will go wrong inside of a program - elixir introduces the conceopt of supervisors.
+Supervisors understand how to restart parts of your stsysme then things go wrong - so that entire program does not stop running if part of it happens to break.

+#### Functional
+  * Functional programming allows deveopers to design code that is short, fast, maintainable, and does not have unexpexted side effects that might be seen in an imperative language.
+  * Everything is immutable
+  * Composable - Miltiple functions can be chained together in various combinations to produce a certain outcome.

+#### Very Extensible
+  * Elixir has been designed to let developers naturally extend the language to various domains.

+#### Built off Erlang
+  * Erlang is a functional programming langauge that was developed by Ericcson in the 1980's.
+Given it's maturity, it is very stable and is optimized for eficiency.

+#### Telco Strong
+  * Erlang has nine nines reliability.
+Meaning that any Erlang program will have be up and running 99.9999999% of the time

+#### Hot Reload Friendly
+  * Because there is a run time available, Elixir allows you to start, stop, load, and unload processes.
+So we can provide code for the runtime to load and replace other code without having to restart our system.

+#### Soft real-time
+  * Allowing the applications to run in almost real time.